Skip to main content

 Blob Store Layouts

-Once a repository is associated with a blob store, it can take significant time to run thetasks necessary to change this, and tasks are also only available in Nexus Repository Pro.
-Blob stores cannot be split but they can be moved from one storage device to another using a process described in Configuring Blob Stores.
-For these reasons, your approach to using blob stores should be chosen carefully.
+Once a repository is associated with a blob store, it can take significant time to run the tasks necessary to change this, and many tasks are only available in Nexus Repository Pro.
+Blob stores can be moved from one storage device to another using a process described in Configuring Blob Stores.

 Single Blob Store